nanos/FediFetcher/README.md

 # Pull missing responses into Mastodon

-This GitHub repository provides a GitHub action runs every 10 mins, and pulls remote replies into your instance, using the Mastodon API.
-It has two parts:
+This GitHub repository provides a GitHub action runs every 10 mins, and has two parts:

+1. It can pull remote replies into your instance, using the Mastodon API.
+That part itself has two parts:
- 1. It gets remote replies to posts that users on your instance have already replied to during the last `REPLY_INTERVAL_IN_HOURS` hours, and adds them to your own server.
+   2. It gets remote replies to posts that users on your instance have already replied to during the last `REPLY_INTERVAL_IN_HOURS` hours, and adds them to your own server.
    2. It gets remote replies to the last `HOME_TIMELINE_LENGTH` posts from your home timeline, and adds them to your own server.
+2. It can also backfill posts from the last `MAX_FOLLOWINGS` users that you have followed.

-Either part can be disabled completely, and the values for `REPLY_INTERVAL_IN_HOURS` and `HOME_TIMELINE_LENGTH` are configurable (see below).
+Each part can be disabled completely, and all of the values are configurable.

-**Be aware, that this script may run for a long time, if these values are too high.** Experiment a bit with what works for you, by starting with fairly small numbers (maybe `HOME_TIMELINE_LENGTH = 50`, `REPLY_INTERVAL_IN_HOURS = 12`) and increase the numbers as you see fit.
+**Be aware, that this script may run for a long time, if these values are too high.** Experiment a bit with what works for you, by starting with fairly small numbers (maybe `HOME_TIMELINE_LENGTH = 200`, `REPLY_INTERVAL_IN_HOURS = 12`) and increase the numbers as you see fit.

 **For full context and discussion on why this is needed, read the blog post: [Pull missing responses into Mastodon](https://blog.thms.uk/2023/03/pull-missing-responses-into-mastodon?utm_source=github)**